nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/guides/lerna-and-nx.md

 ## New Workspace

-Running `yarn create nx-workspace --preset=npm` creates an empty workspace set up to publish npm packages.
+Running `yarn create nx-workspace --preset=core` creates an empty workspace set up to publish npm packages.

 This is what is generated: